ndkprd/prometheus-ip-discovery/README.md

 # Prometheus IP Discovery

-Simple frankenstein Python script that scans network using `nmap` and then generate Prometheus target files that can be read using Prometheus `file_sd`.
+Simple frankenstein Python script that scans network subnet using `nmap` for currently live hosts and then generate Prometheus target files that can be read using Prometheus `file_sd_configs`.

 ## Preresquites